yt-project/yt/doc/source/analyzing/objects.rst

 holdover from the time when yt was used exclusively for data that came in regularly structured grid patches, and does not necessarily work as well for data that is composed of discrete objects like particles.
-To augment this, the :class:`~yt.data_objects.data_containers.YTArbitraryGridBase` object was created, which enables construction of meshes (onto which particles can be deposited or smoothed) in arbitrary regions.
+To augment this, the :class:`~yt.data_objects.construction_data_containers.YTArbitraryGridBase` object was created, which enables construction of meshes (onto which particles can be deposited or smoothed) in arbitrary regions.
 This eliminates any assumptions on yt's part about how the data is organized, and will allow for more fine-grained control over visualizations.